How to Pick a GenAI Tool for Your Work

 Questions to ask yourself:

-GenAI is a revolutionary tool that can transform higher education and beyond, but it is important for you to understand your purpose and method of using these new, powerful tools.
-Here are some questions to consider and remember that the answers to these questions will differ for each person.
+GenAI is a revolutionary tool that can transform higher education and beyond, but it is important to understand your purpose and how to use these new, powerful tools.
+Here are some questions to consider, but remember that every person will answer differently.

 •How does using a GenAI-based tool help me learn more and think better?